Variables

 • @ENV(NameOfEnvironmentVariable)@ - returns the value of the environment variable with the given name

-• @nMPI@ - returns the number of MPI-proceses the simulation is launched with
+• @nMPI@ - returns the number of MPI-processes the simulation is launched with

 • @CV(cv_variable)@ - returns the status of a variable from common_variables